textpotential/bibliarchic/chapt5.md

 [^34]: For a searchable exploration of available APIs, see https://www.programmableweb.com/apis/directory, which cataloged over 17,000 APIs at the time of this writing.

+[^35]: DBL has an API that we did not discuss earlier, which allows Intellectual Property Contributors and Library Card Holders easy read only access to metadata (attributes describing the data in a translation) and file downloads for DBL content for which they have a license.
-[^35]: For details about the available functions in the DBL API, see https://www.thedigitalbiblelibrary.org/dbl/static/docs/api/index.html#, accessed on May 9, 2017.
+For details about the available functions in the DBL API, see https://www.thedigitalbiblelibrary.org/dbl/static/docs/api/index.html#, accessed on May 9, 2017.

 [^36]: For up to date statistics on available versions in the API, see http://bibles.org/versions_api, accessed on May 9, 2017.